chulminy/AE_ENVE_GEOE_121/README.md

 * Moore, Holly. *"MATLAB for Engineers,"* Pearson, 2017.

 ## Course Outline
-All lectures will be delivered in person. **All students must watch lecture videos from** [**here**](#lecture-video) **or** [**YouTube Channel**](https://youtube.com/playlist?list=PLa1nAPP8qUX9qwRR6Sj_dboIriPIGYgsm) **before attending the class.** You will study ten modules and each module has one or two videos.
+All lectures will be delivered in person.
+However, **all students must watch lecture videos from** [**here**](#lecture-video) **or** [**YouTube Channel**](https://youtube.com/playlist?list=PLa1nAPP8qUX9qwRR6Sj_dboIriPIGYgsm) **before attending the class.** You will study ten modules and each module has one or two videos.
 The lectures will cover the course materials (You can download it from [**here**](comp_method_book_cm_s21.pdf)), developed by the instructor.
 Homework assignments and quizzes are all cumulative.
 The assignments and quizzes to be covered are based on the knowledge from the current and all previous modules.

 Lectures are to deliver fundamental knowledge and information in each module and **are not to give a direction on how to solve your homework assignments or quizzes**.
 However, all the practice problems were designed based on the course materials.
 Thus, if students do not find the relevance between them, they have not understood lectures yet and should carefully review them again.

 ### Pre-assessment
 To confirm whether students watch the lecture videos, students need to pass a pre-assessment for each module before its due date.
 The assessment will start from Module 02.
-A pre-assement question for each module will be posted on [**(S22) AE/ENVE/GEOE 121: Homework**](https://grader.mathworks.com/courses/75314-s22-ae-enve-geoe-121-homework).
+Pre-assessment questions for each module will be posted on [**(S22) AE/ENVE/GEOE 121: Homework**](https://grader.mathworks.com/courses/75314-s22-ae-enve-geoe-121-homework).

-Students receive 1.5 point if they pass the pre-assessment for each module.
+Students receive 1.5 point if they pass the pre-assessment for each module before its [deadline](#schedule).
 The maximum scores that students will receive from the pre-assessment are 9.
 This means students can get a full mark if they pass 6 pre-assessements among 8 ones (M02-M07, M09, M11).
 This considers unavoidable absence, such as illness, job interview.
 Students do not have to inform TA or instructor for delay submission.
-No matter the reason, students pass the question before the due date.
+No matter the reason, students pass the question before the due date (there will be no dalay).
 Otherwise, they cannot get a score.

 ### Schedule
 |Module|Topics|PREA|